kwabenabamfo/textclassification-notebook/README.md

 # text-classification
-A notebook where I showcase my expertise with a text classification task
+A notebook where I showcase my expertise with text classification